Clergy and Staff

 Philip was born and raised in Dallas.
 He practiced law in Waco, Texas for seven years before he was called to the ministry.
 He has led churches in Marshall and El Paso, Texas and St. Andrew’s Church in Little Rock, Arkansas.
 His wife, Claudia Clinton Jones, is from Burnet, Texas.
-They have seven children and six grandchildren.
+They have seven children and seven grandchildren.

-Assistant Pastor and Worship Leader
+Associate Pastor and Worship Leader

 Jay Wright is a native Texan and came to All Saints Dallas by way of Jacksonville, Florida.
 He has served in ministry leadership for over ten years and is an ordained Priest in the Anglican Mission in the Americas.
 Jay has served churches in the Texas Panhandle and most recently at New Grace Church in Jacksonville, Florida.